pqcryptotw/mceliece-arm-m4/README.md

   in each directory under the Gnu C development environment, it will test the functionality and correctness of key-generation, encapsulation, and decapsulation.

-## Restrictions
+## Supported operations on stm32f4-discovery

-Due to lack of storage for public key(PK) in M4 devices, running functionalities related to PK may not be possible for devices with smaller memory the PK.
+ Since most M4 devices do not have enough storage for PK of Classic McEliece, some functionalities are not supported for for devices without storage for PK.

 We benchmark the implementation on the device of stm32f4-discovery with 192-KB SRAM and 1-MB flash.
-The available functionalities are :
+The available functionalities on the board are :
 - **mceliecen348864** and **mceliece348864f** : Key-generation, encapsulation, and decapsulation.
-- **mceliecen460896** : Encapsulation, and decapsulation.
+- **mceliecen460896** and **mceliece4460896f** : Encapsulation, and decapsulation.
-- **mceliecen6688128** : Decapsulation.
+- **mceliecen6688128** and **mceliece6688128f** : Decapsulation.
-- **mceliecen8192128** : Decapsulation.
+- **mceliecen8192128** and **mceliece8192128f** : Decapsulation.